Assad's forces battle to tighten control of central Syria

 The Syrian conflict has aggravated neighbouring Lebanon's own complex sectarian rivalry, triggering fighting between Alawite pro-Assad and Sunni anti-Assad militia in the northern city of Tripoli that has killed dozens.

-Gulf foreign ministers meeting in Bahrain urged the Lebanese government to "commit to distancing itself from the Syrian crisis and to prevent any Lebanese parties from interfering in (Syria) in order to enable it to confront the brutal attacks and crimes conducted by the regime and its allies."
+The agency said the plane was brought down as "part of the scheme of the armed terrorist gangs to halt normal life".

+Opposition activists said the helicopter had been carrying supplies to two Shi'ite villages north of the city of Aleppo where Hezbollah fighters had been deployed.

-(Additional reporting by Angus McDowall and William Maclean in Dubai; Editing by Gareth Jones)
+(Additional reporting by Angus McDowall and William Maclean in Dubai.; Editing by Andrew Roche and Christopher Wilson)